 Responsible Party Responsibilities Ministry of Environment, Urbanization and Climate Change/Project Implementation Unit (MoEUCC/PIU) The PIU will be responsible for the overall implementation, management, and coordination of this Standard Operating Procedure (SOP).
 PIU will also guide and assist the relevant responsible parties to ensure the successful implementation of this SOP.
-PIU will be responsible for continuous monitoring of each process of the stakeholder's requests to assure compliance with the GM Procedure.
-GM Contact Person of the PIU Acting as the GM contact person in the PIU.
+PIU will be responsible for continuous monitoring of each process of the stakeholder's requests to assure compliance with the GRM Procedure.
+GRM Contact Person of the PIU Acting as the GRM contact person in the PIU.
 Reviewing, and classifying whether the grievances are genuine/eligible and related to Project activities or not together with relevant member(s) of the PIU.
 Establishing the main register and monitoring system for this SOP and following up on all grievances relevant to the Project.
 Managing and coordinating the resolution of grievances within the Project.
 Reviewing grievance records to illustrate significant non-compliance issues or recurring problems regarding stakeholder engagement and other Project activities and coming up with actions.
-Coordinating and monitoring the GM contact persons at the Contractor level.
-Informing the PIU and the management about the resolution process.